 Well, it was 1969.
 I was 18 years old and just graduated from high school.
 The festival was all a buzz that year and I told my parents “I’m going to Woodstock.”
 I even bought tickets (who would have guessed).

 I Slept Four Hours in Three Days

 I hitched a ride from Queens, NY with two friends.
-We landed 50 or 60 feet from the stage with no hassle what so ever.
-It was nonstop arrivals and before I knew it there was a half a million people behind me.
+We landed 50 or 60 feet from the stage with no hassle whatsoever.
+It was nonstop arrivals, and before I knew it there were half a million people behind me.

 The music started and yes, everything started to be a blur.
-The menu on tap was drugs, hardly no food at all for three days.
-I ate a half a sandwich the whole time I was there.
+The menu on tap was drugs and hardly no food at all for three days.
+I ate half a sandwich the whole time I was there.